mistweaverco/kuba/README.md

 Kuba helps you to get rid of `.env` files.

-Pass env directly from GCP, AWS and Azure Secrets to your application
+Pass env directly from GCP Secret Manager, AWS Secrets Manager, and Azure Key Vault to your application

 <p></p>